kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 }
 {% endhighlight %}

-When writing software its important not to think of our madly scribbled down code as a finished product.
+When writing software, its important not to think of our madly scribbled down code as a finished product.
 Much like in school we would review drafts of our essays before finally turning them in.

 Do the same with code.
 Once the process and logic is discovered, go back and think about what could be simplified and